Health and Safety, Birth to 2 YearsSkip to the navigation

 - Supervise your child both inside and outside the house.
 For example, always use a car seat, and watch your child closely when he or she interacts with pets.

 - Practice healthy habits.
 Protect your child against illness and infection.
 For example, wash your hands often, keep toys clean, make sure your child is immunized , and go to all well-child visits.
+Be sure all visitors are up to date with their vaccinations.

 - Take safety measures around the home.
 For example, use sliding gates in front of stairs, and keep rubber bands and other small objects out of reach.
 And always place your baby to sleep on his or her back.